Are you ready for a flavourful and straightforward tofu scramble with spinach and mushrooms? Then you’re in the right place!

 - You’ll be using 10 ingredients max.
 And when I say max, it’s not the end of the world if you don’t have vegetables on hand, or if you use alternative milk to coconut milk.
-Use what you have, but the as long as you keep the core ingredients together, and work the bowl, the results will remain fairly consistent.
+Use what you have, but as long as you keep the core ingredients together and work the bowl, the results will remain fairly consistent.

 - Tofu, like any legume, is packed with protein and other nutritional benefits.
 In this recipe alone, the firm tofu represents 13.4 g (0.47 ounces) of protein per serve.

 - Vegan Red Rice Salad With Tahini Dressing